 Here are some objectives that PR campaigns have in their pursuit of success.

-One of the main objectives of PR campaigns is to be able to target the right people.
-As any other company, yours also has a preferred public group that it needs to favor.
-In this regard, PR campaigns set as their objective to identify the proper target audience for your brand.
+One of the main objectives of PR campaigns is to target the right people.
+As with any other company, yours also has a preferred public group that it needs to favor.
+In this regard, PR campaigns aim to identify the proper target audience for your brand.

 You might think that measuring the success of a PR campaign is rather difficult since the metrics can be fluid and hard to put into numbers.
 After all, how do you measure reputation, trust, loyalty, credibility, etc.?
 There are many different variables in action when it comes to brand awareness and sales growth, which makes it difficult to directly link a company’s success to the promotion of a PR campaign.

 There are, however, certain metrics that can tell you how successful your PR campaign is.

 PR metrics are a compilation of measurements that indicate the performance of specific PR projects.
 They are quantifiable, and created with the objective of securing the overall communications goals of these projects.

 To put it simply, metrics in the form of numeric values exist that can indicate how successful a PR campaign is, whether business growth is achieved, and the extent of that growth.